-By train it takes between 10 hours 30 minutes and 14 hours to complete the 729.21 km journey from Bangkok to Lamphun, which is the fourth to final stop on Thailand’s Northern Railway line which runs from Bangkok to Chiang Mai.
+By train it takes between 10 and 13 hours to complete the journey from Bangkok to Lamphun, which is the fourth to final stop on Thailand’s Northern Railway line which runs from Bangkok to Chiang Mai.

 There are 5 direct trains per day from Bangkok to Lamphun.

-Use the Search Box below to find your train tickets from Bangkok to Lamphun:
+Use the Search Box below to buy your tickets from Bangkok to Lamphun.

-Train tickets purchased on online for the Bangkok to Lamphun route cost 200 to 250 THB more per ticket than purchasing the same ticket at the train station in Thailand.
+Train tickets purchased on online for the Bangkok to Lamphun route cost 200 to 250 THB more per ticket than purchasing the same ticket at a train station in Thailand.

 |Seat Type||Online Price||Station Price|